 As AI algorithms involve judgements and decision-making – replacing similar human processes – concerns have been raised regarding ethics, fairness, justice, transparency, and accountability.
 The risk of discrimination and bias in decisions made by AI systems is one such concern.
 Researchers are carefully exploring the ethical challenges posed by AI and are working, for example, on the development of AI algorithms than can ‘explain themselves’.

-Visit the GIP Digital Watch observatory to find out more on these issues.
+Visit the GIP Digital Watch observatory to find out more about these issues.

 The impact of AI on diplomacy